-- 1 Solutions and funding for the region's housing crisis that address the needs of homeless, lower-income residents, emancipated youth, transitional age youth, CalWORKs participants and at-risk populations including the housing needs of farmworkers, people with disabilities, the elderly and the formerly incarcerated. - 2 Efforts to preserve affordable and accessible housing and the development of new affordable and accessible housing through additional funding for local housing trust funds, funding of the state housing trust funds, and efforts to expand the use of Cap and Trade funds for smart housing developments in coastal counties. - 3 Smart Growth efforts and other land use decisions that facilitate appropriate mixed-use developments along efficient public transportation corridors. - 4 Examination of current rules and standards that benefit lower density development (over high density development) and vehicular movement at the expense of pedestrian traffic and safety.
+1 Solutions and funding for the region's housing crisis that address the needs of homeless, lower-income residents, emancipated youth, transitional age youth, CalWORKs participants and at-risk populations including the housing needs of farmworkers, people with disabilities, the elderly, former foster youth, homeless youth, including homeless LGBTQ youth, and the formerly incarcerated.

+- 2 Efforts to preserve affordable and accessible housing and the development of new affordable and accessible housing, such as tiny homes, through additional funding for local housing trust funds, funding of the state housing trust funds, and efforts to expand the use of Cap and Trade funds for smart housing developments in coastal counties. - 3 Smart Growth efforts and other land use decisions that facilitate appropriate mixed-use developments along efficient public transportation corridors. - 4 Examination of current rules and standards that benefit lower density development (over high density development) and vehicular movement at the expense of pedestrian traffic and safety.
 While the County supports development incentives for Smart Growth related activities, the County opposes efforts to divert or restrict funding usage to specific programs. - 5 Preserving land use authority of local governments by allowing jurisdictions that have adopted inclusionary zoning ordinances, such as San Mateo County, to take the intended and predictable effect of the ordinance into account when calculating availability of adequate zoned capacity to meet their Regional Housing Needs Allocation. - 6 Adopting legislation that would expressly authorize cities and counties to establish inclusionary requirements as a condition of housing development. - 7 Expansion of the California Assisted Living Waiver Pilot Project so that senior low-income residents of the County may use Medi-Cal benefits to pay for affordable assisted living services in a residential setting. - 8 Consideration of an amendment to the definition of "source income" in the state's law forbidding non-discrimination in housing rentals to also include specific federal, state or local housing assistance or subsidies paid either to the tenant or directly to the landlord on behalf of the tenant. - 9 Legislation to help preserve housing rental units for CalWORKs families.

-HUMAN SERVICES
+HUMAN SERVICES The County Supports:

-- 1 Preservation and increased funding for human service programs realigned to counties in 1991. - 2 Adjustments to county human service fund allocations that account for the cost differences among California counties in providing services. - 3 Preservation of children's protective services, participation and funding. - 4 Maximum flexibility to institute innovative practices in child welfare and foster care such as "wrap around" services and multi-discipline service approaches. - 5 Increased funding for foster parent recruitment and retention and greater funding flexibility for foster care services, which are critical to adequately protect children in need. - 6 Ensure ongoing funding to support victims of Commercial Sexual Exploitation of Children (CSEC) and to support policies that protect foster youth who have suffered from sexual exploitation. - 7 Adoption of statewide guidelines on best practices in providing care to foster youth in need of psychotropic drug medication. - 8 Elimination of reductions to penalties related to the failure to meet the work participation rate in CalWORKs. - 9 Increased flexibility for the administration of CalWORKs.
-Flexibility in the CalWORKs program should include income eligibility standards for childcare and flexibility with the 24 Month Time Clock for Welfare-to-Work clients. - 10 Allowing for county flexibility in the work component and permissible activities that contribute to work participation rates in CalWORKS. - 11 Elimination of the Maximum Grant Rule in the CalWORKs program. - 12 Ensure counties have the financial, personnel and information technology system support that is required to maintain ongoing mandate of the Affordable Care Act. - 13 Preventing the loss of affordable healthcare and other public assistance for residents who are impacted by increases to local and state minimum wage increases. - 14 Increased funding for the food allocation to SSI/SSP recipients. - 15 Programs and services that assist and recognize the role of fathers in the development and well-being of their child(ren).
+- 1 Preservation and increased funding for human service programs realigned to counties in 1991. - 2 Adjustments to county human service fund allocations that account for the cost differences among California counties in providing services. - 3 Preservation of children's protective services, participation and funding. - 4 Maximum flexibility to institute innovative practices in child welfare and foster care such as "wrap around" services and multi-discipline service approaches. - 5 Increased funding for foster parent recruitment and retention and greater funding flexibility for foster care services, which are critical to adequately protect children in need. - 6 Implementation of policies, programs and services to assist and improve outcomes for LGBTQ foster youth and transitional age youth. - 7 Ensure ongoing funding to support victims of Commercial Sexual Exploitation of Children (CSEC) and to support policies that protect foster youth who have suffered from sexual exploitation. - 7 Adoption of statewide guidelines on best practices in providing care to foster youth in need of psychotropic drug medication. - 8 8 Elimination of reductions to penalties related to the failure to meet the work participation rate in CalWORKs. - 9 Increased flexibilities for the administration of CalWORKs.
+Flexibility in the CalWORKs program should include income eligibility standards for childcare and flexibility with the 24 Month Time Clock for Welfare-to-Work clients. - 10 Allowing for county flexibility in the work component and permissible activities that contribute to work participation rates in CalWORKS.